Ventricular tachycardia

 Implantable cardioverter defibrillator (ICD)

-Most people who have previously had a ventricular tachycardia attack without a treatable cause have an implantable cardioverter defibrillator (ICD) fitted.
+Most people who’ve had a ventricular tachycardia attack without a treatable cause have an implantable cardioverter defibrillator (ICD) fitted.
 An ICD is a device that’s put under your skin or muscle, usually near your collarbone, and has leads going into your heart.
-It can detect when an attack of ventricular tachycardia is starting and then delivers electrical pulses or shocks to restore your heartbeat to normal.
+It detects when an attack of ventricular tachycardia is starting.
+Then it delivers electrical pulses or shocks to restore your heartbeat to normal.

 A shock from an ICD can feel like a sharp thump or kick.
 It’s a good idea to know what to expect so you can prepare yourself and plan what to do in advance.
 If someone is touching you when your ICD delivers a shock, they’ll notice the jolt and may feel a tingling sensation.
 But don’t worry – it won’t harm them.

 You’ll usually have check-ups every three months or so to check how well your ICD is working.
-If doing well, your check-ups may be once a year.
-Some types of ICD allow your clinic to monitor the effect remotely using software installed in your home.
+If you’re doing well, your check-ups may be once a year.
+With some types of ICD, your clinic can monitor them remotely using software installed in your home.

 Medicines